EYFS

 Our vision for the Early Years and Foundation Stage (EYFS)

 In the Foundation Stage we acknowledge the potential and hunger for learning in every activity and situation that children encounter.
 We offer a safe, secure and stimulating environment in which all children flourish, grow and learn to make sense of the real world.
 Our activities provide first hand experiences through play and discussion, children are encouraged to interact with others, to move about and explore a wide variety of learning situations.
 There are well-planned areas of provision in the wide range of activities, resources and materials available.
-Opportunities are provided for sustained activity and continuous provision, as well as spontaneous, self-chosen activities.
+Opportunities are provided for sustained activity and continuous provision, as well as spontaneous, self-chosen activities, these include Communication, Language and Literacy, maths, Religious Education and Personal, Social Development.
+There are also many opportunities for self-directed and independent learning based on the 7 areas of learning (see below for more information).

 Children feel valued and our setting gives them a sense of belonging.
 We develop their confidence so that they become active learners that can be resilient, capable and self-assured.
 It is important to us that children experience success, have fun and enjoy themselves whilst learning.